jimmayhugh/TiltRPi/README.md

 Next, place your Tilt in a container of water large enough to allow the Tilt to float freely.
 From a terminal, enter `sudo php TiltPythonFind.php`.
+You should get a response that shows the MAC address of the Tilt, the current Specfic Gravity (SG) reading, and the Temperature.

+Using a text editor, copy the MAC address that was displayed, and place it into the `$tiltStr` variable in `TiltPythonMySQLcrontab.php`.
+You may also want to make sure that your apache website directory is correct as well by checking `$htmlAddrStr` in the same file.

+Finally you'll create a crontab entry to run `TiltPythonMySQLcrontab.php` regularly.
+I recommend once a minute.
+I also recommend you run it as a root or superuser crontab to help avoid permision problems.